FinalTrigger/Troposphere/README.md

 - Created new class CurrentWeather to parse JSON data properly
 - Filter weather data to associated drawable
 - Add Object to convert UNIX system time to standard date time "h:mm am/pm"

+2/2:
+-Finished parsing all JSON data and setting them to the correct variables -Implement ButterKnife API to reduce boiler code on declaring/setting variables -Update the text holders on the view with the relative data -Completed UI
+    Weather
+    Humidity
+    Precipitation
+    Summary
+    Weather Icon
+    Current Time
+    Refresh / Progress loader
+-Application works currently with pre defined location set to Newark, NJ (NJIT) -Refactor entire code for memory optimization and readability flow w/ comments

+*Note: The app is complete.
+All additional features are to be added such as
+    Weather data based on user location via GPS
+    Social media info share functionality